20th Indiana Infantry Regiment: Deployment to Hatteras Inlet

 On the morning of October 4, Gilbreath sighted a Confederate fleet of nine ships steaming towards the current position of the detachment.
-It was believed that the fleet was carrying a detachment of Confederate soldiers that were destined to cut off the regiment from Fort Hatteras, leading Col. Brown to decide to retreat.
+It was believed that the fleet was carrying a detachment of Confederate soldiers detailed to cut off the regiment from Fort Hatteras, leading Col. Brown to decide to retreat.
 The Regiment returned to Fort Hatteras on October 5.
 Due to some good luck, the 20th Indiana was able to make it back to Fort Hatteras without any serious incident, as the Confederate ships carrying the majority of their troops had run aground far from the Regiment's position.
 It was later found out, after the Regiment had returned to Fort Hatteras, that in comparison to their 500 troops, who were all equipped with smooth-bore muskets and no artillery, the Confederates had sent down over 2000 troops to potentially capture the Union force.

 Little occurred following October 5.
 On November 3, a steamship arrived with the much anticipated shipment of rifles.
 On November 10, the regiment was ordered back to Fort Monroe.